GrejSegura/ggplot2-exercise/README.md

 # ggplot2_exercise

-$this is jus a repository of all my ggplot2 charts
+This is jus a repository of some of my ggplot2 charts.